AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/editing-converting-existing-domains.md

 ---
 title: Editing and converting existing domains
 seo-title: Editing and converting existing domains
 description: Learn how to change the settings for existing domains from the Domain Management page.
-Convert an existing enterprise domain to a hybrid domain or vice versa.
+Convert an existing enterprise domain to a hybrid domain or conversely.
 seo-description: Learn how to change the settings for existing domains from the Domain Management page.
-Convert an existing enterprise domain to a hybrid domain or vice versa.
+Convert an existing enterprise domain to a hybrid domain or conversely.
 uuid: 4cc9547e-b4ec-4588-b1cf-18720f06149a
 contentOwner: admin
 content-type: reference